Do you have a classroom-tested collection of activities that is ready for publication?

 The collection endorsement process is for authors who plan to publish a collection of at least 12 POGIL activities that have been previously used in the author’s classroom and beyond.

 At least 12 of the submitted activities will be reviewed for both content and process development by The POGIL Project to determine if they are POGIL activities of reasonable quality.
-Endorsement criteria are described here.
+The endorsement process is described HERE.
+Endorsement criteria are described HERE.
 If at least 75% of reviewed activities meet review criteria and if no more than 10% are determined to be of low quality, the collection will be eligible for endorsement by The POGIL Project.
 Authors whose activities are determined to be eligible for endorsement are encouraged to publish their activities through The POGIL Project’s publishing agreement.

 The Project benefits by adding to the collection of available activities.
 Endorsing only activities that have characteristics consistent with frameworks developed by experts in POGIL pedagogy will help ensure that the acronym "POGIL" can continue to be meaningful and distinct from the broader category of "inquiry."